Alice Dupler, J.D.

 Shelly Granger, MS

-Sandra (Shelly) Granger, MS, RN, CCRN, is the newest faculty member this year.
-Shelly has been teaching online nursing courses since 2011 for Montana State University before joining University of Providence as a nursing instructor this summer.
-She is also currently employed, per diem, as a RN in the acute care setting (hospital) and has eight years of emergency room and intensive care unit nursing experience.
+Sandra (Shelly) Granger, MS, RN, CCRN, joined the Nursing Faculty in 2016, with previous teaching experience at Montana State University – Northern.
+She teaches in both the RN to BSN Completion courses and has taken the Clinical Lead for the BSN Prelicensure courses with clinicals in Lewistown, MT.
+She is also employed as a RN in the acute care setting (hospital) and has eight years of emergency room and intensive care unit nursing experience.

 Janet Houston, MSN